 1. Test Camping Gear

-Sign up to test out products with places like Opinion Outpost and Branded Surveys.
-The products available on these platforms will vary, but you can keep an eye out for camping gear testing opportunities.
+Sign up to test out products with places like Opinion Outpost.
+The products available will vary, but you can keep an eye out for camping gear testing opportunities.

-Both sites are free to sign up with and pay you for the time it takes to fill out the feedback forms about the product you test.
+Opinion Outpost is free to sign up with and pays you for the time it takes to fill out the feedback forms about the product you test.
 You can cash in the points you earn for each feedback form for free rewards like gift cards to Home Depot, Macy’s, Target, or request a cash deposit to your PayPal.

 You can also partner with camping companies directly to get paid to review products.
 Take their products on a camping trip and notate details about functionality, ease of use, durability, and so on.
 The camping brands will be able to learn and improve products based on your feedback.

 2. Become an Outdoor Photographer